mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ### 3.2 Blockchain Non-Fungible Token

-MXC has been highly successful with regards to the design and production of high-end LPWAN hardware.
+MXC and its affiliates has been highly successful with regards to the design and production of high-end LPWAN hardware.
 Using the tokens and sharing economy will allow for a massive influx of Non-Fungible Token(NFT) amongst individuals and companies, giving better accesses into artworks, agricultural products, luxury items and unique creations.
 NFT is also a foundation of Metaverse and a lot of Web3 applications.